top of page

-As an employer, the upcoming Brexit Freedom Bill will have a considerable impact on your duties and obligations, and it's vital that, before changes are put in place on 31 December 2023, you are ready.
-That may be a challenge in itself but what makes it even trickier is that the Bill is still being discussed in Parliament which means that the time in which to act may be limited.
+As an employer, the upcoming Brexit Freedom Bill will have a considerable impact on your duties and obligations.
+It’s vital that before changes are put in place on 31 December 2023, you are ready.
+That may be a challenge in itself, but what makes it even trickier is that the Bill is still being discussed in Parliament.
+This means that the time in which to act may be limited.
 But don’t worry.
-This guide will walk you through the basics, tell you where to go for the latest updates (as they develop) and show you how you can get valuable support to be Bill ready when needed.
+This guide will walk you through the basics, tell you where to go for the latest updates (as they develop), and show you how you can get valuable support to be Bill ready when needed.

 Firstly, what is the bill?